Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 work grow in volume and diversity, effective data management becomes increasingly important to avoid scale and complexity from overwhelming your research processes.
-In particular, when you deal with data that get frequently updated, with changes made by different people, you will want to use database management systems (DBMSs) instead of maintaining data in text files or within siloed statistical packages such as SAS, SPSS, Stata, and R. Indeed, we go so far as to say: if you take away *just one thing* from this book, it should be this: *Use a database!*
+In particular, when you deal with data that are frequently updated, with changes made by different people, you will want to use database management systems (DBMSs) instead of maintaining data in text files or within siloed statistical packages such as SAS, SPSS, Stata, and R. Indeed, we go so far as to say: if you take away *just one thing* from this book (or at least from this chapter), it should be this: *Use a database!*

 As we explain in this chapter, DBMSs greatly simplify data management.
 They require a little bit of effort to set up, but are worth it.
 They permit large amounts of data to be organized in multiple ways that allow for efficient and rapid exploration via query languages; durable and reliable storage that maintain data consistency; scaling to large data sizes; and intuitive analysis, both within the DBMS itself and via connectors to other data analysis packages and tools.
 DBMSs have become a critical component of most real-world systems, from handling transactions in financial systems to delivering data to power websites, dashboards, and software that we use every day.
 If you are using a production-level enterprise system, chances are there is a database in the back-end.
 They are multi-purpose and well suited for organizing social science data and for supporting data exploration and analysis.

 DBMSs make many easy things trivial, and many hard things easy.
 They are easy to use but can appear daunting at first.
 A basic understanding of databases and of when and how to use DBMSs is an important element of the social data scientist's knowledge base.
 We therefore provide in this chapter an introduction to databases and how to use them.
 We describe different types of databases and their various features, and how they can be used in different contexts.
 We describe basic features like how to get started, setting up a database schema, ingesting data, querying and analyzing data within a database, and getting results out.
 We also discuss how to link from databases to other tools, such as Python, R, and (if you have to) Stata.

 DBMS: When and why {#sec:db:when}
 ------------------